Last Updated on November 13, 2021 by Jim Ferri

 One morning in Mexico, I woke up in a little bed and breakfast and couldn’t wait to get outside.

-It wasn’t that the place was bad — I had a nice comfortable room — but I knew I’d be in Mexico’s San Miguel de Allende only a short time and wanted to see as much as possible.
+It wasn’t that the place was bad — I had a nice comfortable room — but I knew I’d be in Mexico’s San Miguel de Allende only a short time and there were many things to do and see in this wonderful city.
 Plus I always enjoyed seeing places early in the morning.

 It was ironic because I almost didn’t get the room.
 My friend Greg and I made last-minute plans to come to San Miguel, regarded as one of the top 10 places in Mexico, and we found that all the good hotels in the Old Center were full, including the Posada Corazon B&B, my first choice.